-Selen Zarrelli (she/her/hers) began working at JCU in 2018 as an Administrative Assistant.
+Selen Zarrelli (she/her/hers) began working at JCU in 2018; she is the Program Coordinator for Wayfinders Program.
 Before joining JCU, she worked in the hospitality and staffing industry as a manager.
 Her B.B.A. is in International Relations, Department of Business Administration from Ege University in Izmir, Turkey.
 She has studied Political Science at Universiteit van Gent at Ghent, Belgium as an exchange student.
-During her studies, she was actively volunteering in different projects.
-She was selected to represent Turkey in a project called “Cultures in Globalism” in Warsaw, Poland through the European Union.
-Fun Facts: Despite her first name is Ayse, everyone calls her Selen.
-She enjoys representing her spirit through photography, she has won variety of awards and involved in exhibitions including a competition sponsored by The World Bank.
+During her studies, she was actively volunteering in various projects.
+She was selected to represent Turkey in a project called “Cultures in Globalism” in Warsaw, Poland, through the European Union.
+She is a member-at-large in the JCU's Staff Council and co-facilitator for Working Parents and Guardian and Women of Color Employee Resource Groups.
+Fun Facts: Despite her first name is Ayse; everyone calls her Selen.
+She enjoys representing her spirit through photography; recently, her work was published as a book cover in Italy and won an award in a competition sponsored by The World Bank.
 Contact Selen at firstname.lastname@example.org or 216-397-4185.
+Instagram @seleniaa

 Angela Aviquivil (she/her/hers) earned her B.S. in Psychology from John Carroll University in 2019.
 She is continuing her education at JCU in the Clinical Mental Health Counseling Program.
-During her undergrad, she served as a resident assistant, an orientation leader, and as the intern for the Immersion Program.
+During her undergrad, she served as a resident assistant, an orientation leader, and an intern for the Immersion Program.
 She is excited to continue her education at the school that made her who she is today.
-She is from Parma, Ohio and in her free time she loves listening to podcasts, reading, watching documentaries, and exploring!
+She is from Parma, Ohio, and in her free time, she loves listening to podcasts, reading, watching documentaries, and exploring!
 Fun fact: she was right-handed until first grade.
+Instagram a_aviquivil